twitocode/Tantalum/content/Notes/Religion/Unit 4 Review.md

 ---
 # Define ethics
+A discipline that deals with the nature of the good, the nature of the human person, and criteria that we use for making right judgments.

 ---
 # Define morality
-A system of right conduct based on fundamental beliefs and obligation to follow cer tain codes, norms, customs and habits of behaviour.
+A system of right conduct based on fundamental beliefs and obligation to follow certain codes, norms, customs and habits of behaviour.

 ___
 # Define moral virtue